 During the winter of 2017 I visited the post-communist world of former East Germany and the Czech Republic.
-This winter I plan to continue my travels through the same part of the world and experience the post communist transition of Poland.
+During the winter of 2018 I continued my travels through the same part of the world and experienced the post communist transition of Poland.

 I have learned during my world travels that *tracing the history and movement of the Jews is helpful to learn about the history of Europe and beyond.
-Poland will become a part of this continuing journey of discovery for me.
+Poland was a part of this continuing journey of discovery for me.

 Visiting the island nation of Malta in the central Mediterranean just off the coast of Sicily was a last minute decision while I was traveling through Poland during the winter of 2018.

 I was visiting Wroclaw, Poland, near the end of five fascinating weeks exploring Poland with a focus on the country’s Jewish legacy and WWII.
 I had planned to continue along these lines in nearby Budapest, Hungary, but circumstances encouraged me to skip Budapest for the time being and propelled me to continue my journey in the Maltese Islands instead.